saideepakkolusu/word-guessing-game/README.md

 Hint: ********
 Enter your guess: honeydew
 Congratulations!
 You guessed the word honeydew in 2 attempts.
-🧩 Word Lists
+📚 Word Lists
-Each difficulty level uses a predefined list of fruit names:
+The words are organized by difficulty:

-Easy
+🟢 Easy
 apple, banana, cherry, date, fig, grape, kiwi, lemon, pear, plum, mango, peach, lime, melon, berry

-Normal
+🟡 Normal
 elderberry, honeydew, papaya, apricot, coconut, nectarine, orange, pomegranate, mulberry, cranberry

-Hard
+🔴 Hard
 rambutan, durian, longan, persimmon, tamarillo, jackfruit, loquat, soursop, physalis, cherimoya

-⚙️ Installation
+🛠️ Installation & Usage
-No installation required.
-Just save the code as a .py file and run it with Python:
+No packages needed — this game runs with core Python!

+✅ Prerequisites
+Python 3.x installed on your machine

+▶️ Run the Game
 bash
 Copy
 Edit
 python word_game.py
-✅ Make sure you have Python 3 installed on your system.

-🛠️ Customization
+🧑‍🎨 Customization
-Want to make it your own?
+Want to add your own words?
-You can edit the word lists directly in the script by modifying the easy_words, normal_words, and hard_words arrays.
+Just open the word_game.py file and edit the arrays:

+python
+Copy
+Edit
+easy_words = ["apple", "banana", ...]
+normal_words = ["elderberry", "honeydew", ...]
+hard_words = ["rambutan", "durian", ...]
+You can add more words or even swap out fruits for animals, countries, or anything you like!

-📄 License
+🧾 License
 This project is licensed under the MIT License.

-👨‍💻 Author
-[Your Name Here]
-Feel free to fork the repo, make changes, and share it with others!
+Feel free to use, modify, and share as you like.

+🙋 Author
+Saideepak Kolusu
+📧 saideepakkolusu39@gmail.com
+🌐 GitHub Profile

+🌟 Star This Repo
+If you found this fun or useful, please consider giving it a ⭐️ to help others discover it!

 yaml
 Copy